 The TXD_UNIT parameter shall be the n-bit combination of 0 and 1 for one symbol of OFDM modulation.

-If the length of a C-PSDU is shorter than n bits, bits with value 0 are added at the end of the C-PSDU to form

-an OFDM symbol.
 This parameter represents a single block of data that, in turn, shall be used by the PHY to

 be encoded into an OFDM transmitted symbol.